Japanese Hotel Ranking System – How Hotels Are Rated in Japan

 We use premium or first-class hotels for our Japan tours.
 Some of them are international brands that Westerners are familiar with, such as Crowne Plaza and InterContinental (IHG).
 Based on our decades of experience travelling the world, we are confident that the Japanese hotels we use are all 4 stars and above (4.5 stars and lower-end 5 stars).
 Japan is the only country, up to now (September 2024), where we use 4-star hotels because genuine 5-star (luxury) hotels are too expensive unless we sacrifice location.

 During cherry blossom season (late March to early April) and autumn foliage season (late October to early December), Japanese hotels become very expensive across the board.
-In those seasons, no matter how small the rooms are, a centrally located hotel in a popular tourist city (Tokyo, Kyoto, Kanazawa, Hiroshima, Takayama etc) can make a big killing even if it is only 3-star.
-Outside those two crazy seasons, our Japan tours sometimes get upgraded to better hotels we normally offer bigger discounts.
+In those seasons, no matter how small the rooms are, a centrally located hotel in a popular tourist city (Tokyo, Kyoto, Kanazawa, Hiroshima, Takayama etc) can make a big killing even it is only 3-star.
+Outside those two crazy seasons, our Japan tours sometimes get upgraded to better hotels due to affordable rates.

 Japan hotel ranking system and how Japanese hotels are rated